persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

     - The **Failed points** tab containing a table with all the failed points;

-    - The **Cobweb plot** tab displaying all the points of the design of experiment.
+    - The **Cobweb plot** tab displaying all the points of the design of experiments.
       Its last column named **Status**, says if the point has failed (status=0) or not (status=1).

       .. image:: /user_manual/graphical_interface/deterministic_analysis/failedPointsCobweb.png